0xNuru/AirBnB_clone_v2/web_flask/README.md

-### This dir contains the source code for the web framework used in this project..
+### This dir contains the web framework related source code used in this project..
 > the awesome flask!